UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 person option page corresponds to figure (c), and clicking “show personal information related to this person” corresponds to figure (e).

-## How to start Ricgraph Explorer
-Depending on how Ricgraph has been installed, there are various ways to start it.
-* If you have installed Ricgraph yourself, using your own user id, you might need to start your graph database backend first:
-  * If you use Neo4j Community Edition: very likely this is already running.
-  * If you use Neo4j Desktop: read [Start Neo4j Desktop](ricgraph_backend_neo4j.md#start-neo4j-desktop).
-  * If you use Memgraph: read [Install and start Memgraph](ricgraph_backend_memgraph.md#install-and-start-memgraph).
-* Start Ricgraph Explorer:
-  * Use the [Ricgraph Makefile](ricgraph_install_configure.md#ricgraph-makefile) and execute command
-    ```
-    make run_ricgraph_explorer
-    ```
-  * Run the *ricgraph_explorer.py* script in directory [ricgraph_explorer](../ricgraph_explorer).
-     It will tell you which weblink and port to use, probably http://127.0.0.1:3030.
-Open a web browser and go to that link.
-* If you use Ricgraph on a demo server, and you have used your own user id to log on to that server, you very probably do not need to start the graph database backend.
-  * Open a web browser and go to http://127.0.0.1:3030.
-* If you have a domain name to access Ricgraph, for example _www.ricgraph-example.com_:
-  * Open a web browser and go to https://www.ricgraph-example.com.

 ## Home page
 The figure below shows part of the home page.